-The following list provides details of all the universities in the UK that provide funding for refugees and/or asylum seekers.
-This information was correct at time of writing in January 2017.
+The following list provides details of the universities in the UK that provide funding for refugees and/or asylum seekers.
+This information was correct at time of writing in April 2019.
 However, funding arrangements are liable to change so you are advised to check with the relevant university prior to making any personal arrangements

 Birkbeck, University of London: twenty fully-funded places for asylum seekers on any undergraduate or postgraduate certificate course.
 Birkbeck will also offer a tailored programme of additional support to smooth the transition to the British higher education system.

 University of Birmingham: one Article 26 Scholarship Award for a student who has sought refuge in the UK to study for an undergraduate degree.
 The scholarship will be awarded for a maximum of three years if conditions do not change and the criteria are met.